 Collection development is the responsibility of the Library Director.
 Final authority for the determination of the policy in the selection and acquisition of materials is vested in the Library Board of Trustees.

-The Ferguson Municipal Public Library District acknowledges that free communication is essential to the preservation of a free society and a creative culture.
+Selection Policies: The Ferguson Municipal Public Library District acknowledges that free communication is essential to the preservation of a free society and a creative culture.
 To that end, the Library District will select and acquire a wide variety of library materials.

 - The Ferguson Municipal Public Library District shall acquire and make available materials that will meet the educational, informational, cultural, and recreational interests and needs of the community.